ahmedosamasayed/otlpxy/SECURITY.md

 ## Reporting a Vulnerability

 We take security seriously.
-If you discover a security vulnerability in Zep Logger, please report it responsibly.
+If you discover a security vulnerability in otlpxy, please report it responsibly.

 ### How to Report